zmkfirmware/zmk/README.md

   - Need to figure out how to do "custom" GATT services.
 Custom UUID?
   - Do we need to send any state updates over from primary to secondary side?
 - Encoders
+- Battery reporting.
+- Low power mode, with wakeup from interrupt?

 ## Long Term